Future Generali India Life Nears Breakeven; FY25 Individual New Business Premium Up 19% to Rs 476 Cr - www.lokmattimes.com

 Future Generali India Life Nears Breakeven; FY25 Individual New Business Premium Up 19% to Rs 476 Cr

-Mumbai (Maharashtra) [India], June 9: Future Generali India Life Insurance (FGILI) today announced its business and financial performance for ...
+PNN Mumbai (Maharashtra) [India], June 10: Future Generali India Life Insurance (FGILI) announced its business and financial performance for ...

 Moreover, the Company reinforced its commitment to policyholder satisfaction and financial security, with the claim settlement ratio for individual business rising to 98.08% in FY25, up from 96.08% in FY24.
 Similarly, the claim settlement ratio for group business increased to 99.78% in FY25 from 99.18% in FY24.

-Renewal premiums also recorded a 10% year-on-year increase, reaching ₹1,318 crore in FY25 from ₹1,201 crore in FY24, reflecting the Company's strong policyholder retention and sustained engagement.
+Renewal premiums also recorded a 10% year-on-year increase, reaching Rs1,318 crore in FY25 from Rs1,201 crore in FY24, reflecting the Company's strong policyholder retention and sustained engagement.

-The Company's Assets Under Management (AUM) rose to ₹8,784 crore in FY25 as compared to ₹7958 crore in the previous fiscal year.
+The Company's Assets Under Management (AUM) rose to Rs8,784 crore in FY25 as compared to Rs7958 crore in the previous fiscal year.
 This growth in AUM demonstrates the Company's strong fund management capabilities and continued trust from policyholders.

-The total sum assured in effect also increased by 9%, amounting to ₹1,61,595 crore, compared to FY24 at ₹1,47,781 crore.
+The total sum assured in effect also increased by 9%, amounting to Rs1,61,595 crore, compared to FY24 at Rs1,47,781 crore.
 The Company has also expanded its distribution footprint by introducing new products, increasing operational units, and strengthening partnerships, ensuring broader market reach and enhanced accessibility for customers across diverse segments.

 While commenting on the business achievements, Mr. Alok Rungta, MD & CEO at Future Generali India Life Insurance said "We are proud of the remarkable business growth achieved by Future Generali India Life Insurance Co.
 Ltd in FY25.
 With a customer-first mindset and strategic investments in technology and talent, we continue to create value for customers and stakeholders.
 This remarkable performance is a testament to our dedication to delivering transparent, efficient, and customer-first financial solutions, reinforcing our position as a trusted partner in securing financial futures.
 Building on this success, we remain focused on innovation, expanding product offerings, and deepening customer engagement to continue driving excellence in the insurance sector.
 We remain committed to simplifying life insurance for our customers and making it more accessible for everyone, while continuing to deliver value across our distribution channels."